Custom Cryptomining PCs

 Our techs can spec out a custom PC for your preferred currency or recommend a good build and currency for your price range.
 Whether you’re looking to mine Bitcoin with custom ASICs, build a multi-algorithm rig that autonomously finds and mines the most profitable coins of the day, or just want to try mining Ether with the most cost-efficient set-up possible, iNET’s PC experts have you covered with durable hardware and expert software set-up.
 We can even give you a few pointers on how to mine crypto because we do it too.

-As the mining industry expands, there are now hundreds of active cryptocurrencies.
-We can provide computers that are customized for any type of cryptocurrency, including:
+As the mining industry expands, there are now hundreds of active cryptocurrencies in 2021.
+We can provide PCs that are customized for any type of cryptocurrency, including:

 How to mine Bitcoin & Ethereum.

 To start mining, you need a mining rig.
 In the early days of crypto mining, you could use an ordinary PC to mine.
 But today, those machines will gain so little Bitcoin over such a long period of time that it isn't even worth it.

 These days, special hardware called ASIC (Application-Specific Integrated Circuit) is used to mine Bitcoin and other cryptocurrencies based on the same algorithm.
 An ASIC miner will mine Bitcoin faster and use less energy doing so.
 The highest performance machines can solve as many as 14 terahashes per second (meaning it does 1012 attempts to solve 1 block per second), and mines constantly.

 We have our very own crypto mining PCs on-site here at iNET-PC.
 We know how to build them and set them up as desired.
 If you have any questions about cyrptomining or cryptomining PCs, click the button below and ask one of our expert techs.
 Why are iNET-PC crypto-miner PCs better?